suziexi/EM-with-Inside-outside/README.md

    3.5. for every p in Production N, compute cvyz, keep the running sum

-   3.6.check conversion by calling compareRules function, if converged
+   3.6. check conversion by calling compareRules function, if converged

       3.6.1. for every p in Production T, compute eva